 Fern is an SDK generator and documentation platform that treats your API spec as a single source of truth.
 Beyond generating SDKs, Fern produces synchronized documentation websites, so reference docs and client libraries stay aligned without manual upkeep.

-Fern supports a broader set of languages than Speakeasy, producing idiomatic code in TypeScript, Python, Go, Java, C#, Ruby, Swift, PHP, and Rust.
+Fern supports nine languages, producing idiomatic code in TypeScript, Python, Go, Java, C#, Ruby, Swift, PHP, and Rust.
 It also manages the full package lifecycle, compiling code and publishing directly to registries like npm, PyPI, and Maven.

 SDK generation and language support

-Speakeasy generates SDKs for six languages: TypeScript, Python, Go, Java, C#, and PHP.
-However, it doesn't support Swift or Ruby, which limits teams that need to reach a wider range of developer stacks.
-Speakeasy also relies exclusively on OpenAPI, with no native support for AsyncAPI, OpenRPC, or gRPC.
+Speakeasy generates SDKs for ten languages: TypeScript, Python, Go, Java, C#, PHP, Ruby, Kotlin, Unity, and Terraform.
+It relies exclusively on OpenAPI, with no native support for AsyncAPI, OpenRPC, or gRPC.

 Fern generates SDKs for nine languages: TypeScript, Python, Go, Java, C#, Swift, Ruby, PHP, and Rust.
-Beyond broader language coverage, Fern produces idiomatic code—Python SDKs use Pydantic models, and Go libraries use functional options.
+The key differentiator is Swift, as Fern is the only platform with production-ready Swift support, which matters for teams shipping iOS SDKs.
+Beyond language coverage, Fern produces idiomatic code, where Python SDKs use Pydantic models and Go libraries use functional options.
 Fern can also ingest multiple specification formats, including OpenAPI, AsyncAPI, OpenRPC, gRPC, and its own Fern Definition, so teams aren't locked into a single way of describing their APIs.

 Documentation integration

-Speakeasy doesn't build its own documentation engine.
-In late 2024, it launched Speakeasy Docs through a partnership with Scalar, and teams can also integrate with tools like ReadMe or Mintlify.
-However, documentation remains a separate workflow—code samples sync via OpenAPI overlays rather than generating from the same source as the SDKs.
+Speakeasy offers Speakeasy Docs through a partnership with Scalar, and also integrates with ReadMe or Mintlify.
+However, documentation remains a separate workflow — code samples sync via OpenAPI overlays rather than generating from the same source as the SDKs.

 Fern generates both SDKs and documentation from a single API definition.
-API reference documentation generates alongside SDKs, ensuring the interactive API Explorer and language-specific snippets stay aligned with the underlying library logic.
+API reference documentation generates alongside SDKs, meaning the interactive API Explorer and language-specific snippets stay aligned with the underlying library logic.
 Any spec update triggers CI to regenerate SDKs and deploy updated docs in a single operation.
-This architecture supports custom domains, RBAC, and a true single source of truth—reducing tool sprawl and improving developer experience.
+This architecture supports custom domains, RBAC, and a true single source of truth, reducing tool sprawl and improving developer experience.

 SDK structure and code quality

-Fern organizes generated code hierarchically to match your API's resource structure, allowing developers to traverse endpoints using IDE autocomplete.
-The output follows native conventions: TypeScript SDKs offer browser compatibility without dependencies, while Python clients use native validation patterns.
+Fern organizes generated code hierarchically to match your API's resource structure, allowing developers to traverse endpoints using IDE autocomplete even in large API surfaces.
+The output follows native conventions: TypeScript SDKs have zero runtime dependencies for full browser compatibility, while Python clients use native validation patterns.
 The result is SDKs that feel native to each language ecosystem.

 Frontend and mobile development